Ignaz Semmelweis: Breakdown and death

 Semmelweis was buried in Vienna on 15 August 1865.
 Only a few people attended the service.
 Brief announcements of his death appeared in a few medical periodicals in Vienna and Budapest.
 Although the rules of the Hungarian Association of Physicians and Natural Scientists specified that a commemorative address be delivered in honor of a member who had died in the preceding year, there was no address for Semmelweis; his death was never even mentioned.

 János Diescher was appointed Semmelweis's successor at the Pest University maternity clinic.
 Immediately, mortality rates increased sixfold to 6%, but the physicians of Budapest said nothing; there were no inquiries and no protests.
-Almost no one—either in Vienna or in Budapest—seems to have been willing to acknowledge Semmelweis's life and work.
+Almost no one — either in Vienna or in Budapest — seemed to have been willing to acknowledge Semmelweis's life and work.

 His remains were transferred to Budapest in 1891.
 On 11 October 1964, they were transferred once more to the house in which he was born.
 The house at 1-3 Apród utca is now a museum of medical history, honoring Ignaz Semmelweis.